persevere-and-motivate/HaxeShare/README.md

  * Generation of client-side typedef structures representing simple data structures.
  * Generation of server-side classes extending `sys.db.Object` from the `record-macros` library with typical additional functionality.
  * Generation of a server-side REST API using generated classes handling specific URLs.
+ * Generation of custom REST components.
- * A client-side `Router` class with basic functionality.
+ * A standard platform-independent `Router`.
  * A `FormBuilder` with the ability to submit data forms easily.
- * Server-based router.
  * Added OAuth on the PHP target (just externs for now.
 Currently untested).

 Essential Features to be added: